nickFalcone/hover-fetch/README.md

 const anchor = document.querySelector('.link-to-prefetch');
 hoverFetch(anchor); // will initiate a prefetch request when `anchor` is hovered
-// Additional anchors, or all anchors, could be added if desired.
 ```

 See [a working example](http://hover-fetch.surge.sh/) based on [nickFalcone/test-hover-fetch](https://github.com/nickFalcone/test-hover-fetch).